UffizziCloud/about_uffizzi/README.md

 # Uffizzi

-Uffizzi is in Open Beta as of 10-18-21
+Uffizzi SaaS offering is in Open Beta as of 10-18-21

+We are preparing to open source Uffizzi following an open core model o/a Dec 2021.

 This repository contains basic information about [Uffizzi](https://uffizzi.com).